n3if/qrassh/README.md

-# Welcome to the qrassh GitHub repository
+# Welcome to the qrassh GitHub repository - forked to run on docker-compose

 This is the official repository for the qrassh SSH and Telnet Honeypot effort.